lightbulb12294/CSI2P-II-Mini/README.md

 When an error occurs, your final output should contains only `Compile Error!`.

-**Note that in our testcase, there won't be any undefined behavior expression.**
+**Note that in our testcases, there won't be any undefined behavior expression.**

 - You may check if an expression is undefined behavior by compiling with `-Wall` flag.
 If it is, there should be some warnings that show the word "undefined".